 Tab.
-8. Certificate extensions
+9. Certificate extensions

 Extension name Critical?
-Description Value AuthorityKeyldentifier NO Public key hash function of the certification authority SubjectKeyIdentifier NO Certificate identifier containing the hash public key contained in the certificate Public key hash function of the subscriber KeyUsage YES specifies the scope of used public key used by the subscriber. nonRepudiation (a key for non-repudiation function) CertificatePolicies NO indicating certificate policies with the certificate issued in line with it Certificate Policy identifier compliant with 7.1.6 CRLDistributionPoints NO CRL distribution point (specifies the URL address on which the current CRL is published) Authority Information Access NO Access to information on the certification authority - issuer URL address, certificates trust services providers BasicConstraints YES allows for checking whether the certificate entity is an end user or an entity issuing certificates qcCompliance NO Certificate issuer's declaration A declaration that the certificate is a qualified certificate within the eIDAS meaning; OID: {itu-t(0) identified-organization(4) etsi(0) id-qc-profile(1862) 1 1} qcSSCD NO Certificate issuer's declaration indication that a private key is stored in a device qualified for affixing signatures; OID: {0.4.0.1862.1.4} qсТуре No Indication of a certificate type Indication of one out of two types of certificates: Certificate for an electronic signature (OID: 0.4.0.1862.1.6.1), Certificate for an electronic seal (0.4.0.1862.1.6.2).
+Description Value AuthorityKeyIdentifier NO public key identifier of the issuer used for verifying the issued certificate Public key hash function of the certification authority SubjectKeyIdentifier NO Certificate identifier containing the hash public key contained in the certificate Public key hash function of the subscriber KeyUsage YES specifies the scope of used public key used nonRepudiation (a key for by the subscriber. repudiation function) ExtendedKeyUsage NO Applies only to certificate for website authentication clientAuthentication serverAuthentication SubjectAltName YES/NO Applies only to certificate for website authentication Fully Qualified Domain Name CertificatePolicies NO indicating certificate policies with the certificate issued in line with it Certificate Policy identifier compliant with 7.1.6 CRLDistributionPoints NO CRL distribution point (specifies the URL address on which the current CRL is published) http://crl.eurocert.pl/qca03.crl Authority Information Access NO Access to information on the certification authority - issuer URL address, certificates trust services providers BasicConstraints YES allows for checking whether the certificate entity is an end user or an entity issuing certificates Entity type=none (end user) Limit on the certification path's length=none qcCompliance NO Certificate issuer's declaration A declaration that the certificate is a qualified certificate within the eIDAS meaning; OID: {itu-t(0) identified-organization(4) etsi(0) id-qc-profile(1862) 1 1} qcSSCD NO Certificate issuer's declaration Don't apply to website certificate indication that a private key is stored in a device qualified for affixing signatures; OID: {0.4.0.1862.1.4} qсТуре No Indication of a certificate type Indication of one out of two types of certificates: Certificate for an electronic signature (OID: 0.4.0.1862.1.6.1), Certificate for an electronic seal (0.4.0.1862.1.6.2), Certificate for website authentication (0.4.0.1862.1.6.3). qcPSD2 NO Applies only to certificate for electronic seal and website authentication acc. to Directive (EU) 2015/2366 of the European Parliament Roles of Payment Service Providers (PSP), Name of the and of the Council of 25 November 2015 on National Competent Authority payment services in the internal market, amending Directives 2002/65/EC, (NCA), 2009/110/EC and 2013/36/EU and ID of the National Competent Regulation (EU) No 1093/2010, and repealing Authority Directive 2007/64/EC (PSD2).